Omiš: History

 In the Priko neighborhood, on the right bank of the Cetina River, stands the site with the most historic significance: the pre-Romanesque Church of St. Peter (Crkva Sv.
 Petra) from the tenth century A.D.
 This single-naved edifice, with a cupola and apse, was used in the 18th century as a Glagolithic seminary for novice priests.

 Economy

 Today, Omiš's economy is based on farming, fishing, textile and food-processing industries and tourism.

 Settlements

-Within the limits of the town lie the following settlements:
+In 2021, the town had 14139 residents in the following 31 settlements: